epfl-ada/ada-2022-project-souvladaki/README.md

 ## Abstract
 Wikispeedia provides a rich source of information about user navigation over Wikipedia pages, when they are given the task of reaching a target article starting from a given one.
 A crucial aspect of this procedure is what links the users follow when they are navigating over a page, in order to reach the final target.
-Through this project we plan to study how the position of the links in the page affects the decision of the user, in order to understand how important is the location of the URL in the page.
+Through this project we plan to study how the position of the links in the page affects the user decision, in order to understand how important is the location of the URL in the page.
 We will examine in which paragraphs or section of a Wikipedia article the most followed links are, and determine how their positions affect the behavior of the player.
 Additionaly, we will compare our findings with results from general visual link analysis over Wikipeedia, already implemented in literature, and explore if our results are compatible with graph analytics insights (e.g. if the popular links from Wikipedia belong to the most clicked positions of the page).
+We plan to focus our datastory on the importance of the position of a link in a page, and provide insight on how it affects the user behavior.

 ## Research Questions
+Below you may find our initial research questions that we will explore throughout our project.
-- Is the position of a link in a Wikipedia page affects the decision of the user?
+- How does the position of links in the HTML page of Wikipedia affects the user behavior?
-- In which sections of the page are the most clicked links?
-- Do graph analytics insights (e.g. popular links) affect the user decision, no matter their position?
+- Are there specific sections that their links are generally preffered?
-- How do this analysis, based on people "common sense" compares to results of general analysis in visual link predictions of Wikipedia, already implemented in literature?
+- Are the results of visual link analysis on Wikispeedia (which is based on common sense) similar or different with the ones already observed in the literature?
+- How are our results on visual link analysis compared to graph analytics over our data?
+Are the links that belong to the most "clicked" sections of the page also important in terms of graph analysis?

 ## Methods